stab3l-admin/stab3l-docs/content/docs/marketplace-guide.md

 ### Covered Calls

-Generate income from CU tokens you own:
+Generate income from sSTB tokens you own:
-1. Own CU tokens
+1. Own sSTB tokens
-2. Sell call options against your CU tokens
+2. Sell call options against your sSTB tokens
 3. Collect premium income

 ## Conclusion

-The STAB3L marketplace provides a comprehensive suite of trading options for CU tokens, enabling efficient price discovery and liquidity for compute resources.
+The STAB3L marketplace provides a comprehensive suite of trading options for sSTB tokens, enabling efficient price discovery and liquidity for compute resources.
 Whether you're looking for immediate delivery, future delivery, or hedging strategies, the marketplace offers the tools you need.